AutumnGeist/React-To-Do-List/README.md

-To-Do List app written in React.js

-Features:
+# React-To-Do-List
+A simple To-Do List app created with ReactJS.
+Used to learn the basics of React.

+### Functionalities
-Dynamic Component Rendering
+Dynamic Component Rendering \

-Reading, Adding, Updating, and Deleting tasks
+Reading, Adding, Updating, and Deleting tasks \
 useState Hook